muhamuttaqien/ALOHADataConverter/README.md

 - Converts raw HDF5 datasets to the Lerobot and RMB formats.
 - Supports multiple datasets within a directory.
-- Supports controlling the number of episodes per chunk and episodes per file.
 - Allows customization of frame time intervals, task names, and more.
+- Supports input datasets that are either compressed or uncompressed.
 - Outputs metadata files in JSON and JSONL formats.

 ## Requirements